-This crunchy Lemon Almond Biscotti Recipe has all the flavour of a tradition biscotti, and is topped with bright and zesty lemon glaze.
+This crunchy Lemon Almond Biscotti recipe, also known as Cantucci, has all the flavour of a traditional Italian biscotti and is topped with bright and zesty lemon glaze.
+Biscotti is also incredibly easy to make from scratch

 Course: Afternoon Tea, Dessert, Food Gifts, High Tea, Snack, Sweets